UPPMAX/R-python-julia-matlab-HPC/docs/prereqs.rst

 Basic terminal clients
 #######################

-**If you are in a hurry or get problems in the installation procedure you can do most of the work from these first steps **
+**If you are in a hurry or get problems in the installation procedure you can do most of the work from these first steps.**

 .. tabs::